It’s been a tough morning.

 Do You Know the Basics?

 By the time parents need someone to help manage their finances, caregivers have usually had decades of experience managing money for themselves.
-Why then, can it seem so much more complicated to manage the same tasks for elderly parents?
+Why then can it seem so much more complicated to manage the same tasks for elderly parents?

-The main difference is that everything you do is open to inspection by your parents and family members and subject to questioning by bankers, investment advisors, pension managers, and even the court system in some cases.
+Managing money for another person subjects you to a level of scrutiny you may not expect.
+Everything you do is open to inspection by your parents and family members and subject to questioning by bankers, investment advisors, pension managers, and even the court system in some cases.

 Financial institutions have always had an obligation to safeguard the finances of their customers.
 This is known as fiduciary responsibility or fiduciary duty.
 With the increased focus on identity theft and financial elder abuse in the news, they may legitimately ask a lot of questions when a caregiver begins managing their parents’ financial affairs.